jollyjerr/algorithms-specialization-notebook/course3/week1/greedyAlgorithms.md

 An `objective function` decides what to prioritize.
 One popular one is to minimize the `sum of completion times * their weight`

-Note: Order by decreasing ratio `weight/length` (decrese to ratios and then sort by ratio)
+Note: Order by decreasing ratio `weight/length` (decrease to ratios and then sort by ratio)

 ## Building a greedy solution